 A great place for you to stay while you are exploring the area is Red Rock Canyon Campground.
 The park is located in the Red Rock Canyon National Conservation Area, allowing you to check out many of the most interesting attractions in the area.
 The campground is also just 20 minutes away from downtown Las Vegas, so you can easily head to The Strip for a day if you want.

 Before you start to explore, you will need to get yourself situated on site.
 Fortunately, there are 53 excellent individual campsites for you to stay at.
 Each site allows 10 people and two vehicles to stay at a time.
-There are also seven large group campsites which accommodate up to 20 people and eight vehicles.
-Finally, there are six RV sites which accommodate one RV and one regular vehicle.
+There are also seven large group campsites that accommodate up to 20 people and eight vehicles.
+Finally, there are six RV sites that accommodate one RV and one regular vehicle.
 Each site comes with a picnic table, grill, and fire pit.
 The picnic tables are also covered in shade by trees.

 When you stay at Red Rock Canyon Campground you will have access to a wide variety of amenities.
 These amenities include accessible vault toilets, campfire rings, drinking water, grills, a dump station, trash collection services, water spigots, tent pads, and barbecues.
 However, if you prefer to explore the surrounding area, there are more than 60 miles of hiking trails to check out.